Abdul-Baaki/abdul-baaki.github.io/_pages/about.md

 ======
 ------
 **Primary focus**
-* 5G/6G and beyond wireless communications
+* 5G/6G and beyond wireless networks
-* Wireless security
+* Sensor Networks and wireless security
 * Internet of Things and Internet of Vehicles
-* Satellite communication
+* Satellite networks
 * Spectrum sharing and utilization
-* Signal processing, machine learning, and Edge computing
+* Signal processing, Machine learning, and Edge computing

 **Secondary focus**
 * Antenna and microwave